+There is an example of usage proposed solution to support embedding both 30 and 24 fps in one stream.
+Both Picture timing SEI and proposed average picture rate corresponded to particular TID is used in order to smooth playback of non-uniformly distributed pictures in time.

+The demo with video is uploaded with this contribution.
+One of them contain the video with just frame repetition with corresponded judder.
+Another one use simple bilinear temporal blending without judder.

 In order to follow the same temporal restriction the external application (network, MANE …) should perform some parsing and estimation:

 In case of SPS parameters: to get the Maximum Temporal ID (MTID) to parse picture rate corresponded to MTID and to find the TID corresponded to HTID of previous CVS.
 It is possible when fixed picture rate flags is equal to 1.